Neojko/MCA/README.txt

 - what_to_do = c or in2 according to the algorithm you want to execute.
 - time_limit_seconds is .. the timeout for the algorithm in seconds.

+PRECONDITIONS :
+- No more than 30 colors
+- Outneighbors of each vertex are sorted by color (no vertex of color red between two vertices of color blue) => gain factor |c|